Candidates for bachelor’s degree must complete the following:

 YOU MUST fill out the Commencement Ceremony RSVP if you are attending or not attending the ceremony.
 This is where you will order you cap and gown also.
 The graduation fee covers the cost of rental for the academic garb.

-Graduation announcements, class rings, videotape, pictures
+Graduation announcements, class rings, videotape, photos

 Photography is handled by Central Valley Studios.
 A professional photographer will take pictures of the graduates as they receive their diploma.
 For the safety and convenience of all, guests are asked to remain in their seats during the ceremony.
 Photographs will be mailed directly to graduates from Central Valley Studios within about two weeks.
 Photography questions can be directed to: